Vietnam.vn - Nền tảng quảng bá Việt Nam

-With the weather below 10 degrees Celsius, preschool and primary school students in the northern regions continue to stay home from school.
-However, due to not being able to arrange childcare for the last days of the year, parents still decide to send their children to school, asking the school to look after and keep them warm.
+With the temperature below 10 degrees Celsius, preschool and primary school students in the northern regions continue to stay home from school.
+However, due to the lack of childcare arrangements during the last days of the year, parents still decide to send their children to school, asking the school to look after and keep them warm.

 Students of Van Thang Primary School (Ba Vi, Hanoi) went to school quite fully on a cold day.